Erath County, Texas: Courthouse

 Erath's original 1866 wooden courthouse burned to the ground, destroying county documents along with it.
-A second stone courthouse was built in 1877 but eventually razed.
+A second stone courthouse was built in 1877, but it eventually was razed.
 The cornerstone for the current courthouse was laid in 1891.
-The architects James Riely Gordon and D. E. Laub designed the three-story showcase Victorian structure.
-Gordon also designed the Arizona State Capitol and courthouses in Aransas, Bexar, Brazoria, Comal, Ellis, Fayette, Gonzales, Harrison, Hopkins, Lee, McLennan, Victoria and Wise Counties.
+Architects James Riely Gordon and D. E. Laub designed the three-story showcase Victorian structure.
+Gordon also designed the Arizona State Capitol and courthouses in Aransas, Bexar, Brazoria, Comal, Ellis, Fayette, Gonzales, Harrison, Hopkins, Lee, McLennan, Victoria, and Wise Counties.
 The building was completed in 1893 with limestone from the Leon River and red sandstone from Pecos County.
-Its central 95-foot tower has a bell tower and creates a chandeliered atrium from the first floor to the third.
-The interior is east Texas pine, with cast and wrought-iron stairways, and tessellated imported marble floors.
+Its central, 95-foot tower has a bell tower and creates a chandeliered atrium from the first to the third floors.
+The interior is East Texas pine, with cast- and wrought-iron stairways, and tessellated, imported marble floors.
 It was renovated in 1988.

 Geography

-According to the U.S. Census Bureau, the county has an area of 1090 sqmi, of which 1083 sqmi is land and 6.7 sqmi (0.6%) is water.
+According to the U.S. Census Bureau, the county has an area of 1090 sqmi, of which 6.7 sqmi (0.6%) are covered by water.